misiektoja/spotify_monitor/docs/setup-and-first-run.md

 <a id="run-individual-commands"></a>
 ## Run Individual Commands

 The examples below use PyPI.
 For a manual script, replace `spotify_monitor` with `python3 spotify_monitor.py` on macOS or Linux.
-Use `python spotify_monitor.py` on Windows.
+Use `python spotify_monitor.py` on Windows, and run it from the directory holding the script or give its full path.
 Docker users should copy the matching prefix under [Command Format by Installation Method](usage.md#command-format).

 To configure authentication without the wizard, first open [Spotify Web Player](https://open.spotify.com/) in Firefox and sign in to the monitoring account.
 Then import that browser login: